-Inter/Act allows young people with intersex conditions or DSD to overcome isolation and secrecy, come together, express themselves, and unite their individual stories to develop a voice for a new generation.
-It is time that their stories are heard.
+Inter/Act allows young people born with intersex traits to overcome isolation and secrecy, collaborate, express themselves, and unite their individual stories to develop a voice for a new generation – and this voice is being heard!

 Beginning in 2010, Inter/Act’s membership – ages 14-25 from across three continents – has made huge strides by:

 - Collaborating on the creation of Inter/Act’s Blog which receives more than 2,500 unique visitors per month.

 - Publishing AIC’s Summer 2012 Newsletter which was read by more than 1,000 people.